Under review - Summer 2022

 How do I know how well my child is doing at Oakwood School?

 There are meetings with parents each term to discuss individual educational targets and progress is also discussed at the Annual Review meeting.
 We communicate regularly via the home school diary system and by telephone.
-In addition to the Annual Review there is an Annual Report during the Summer Term as well as an Open Evening.
+In addition to the Annual Review there is an Annual Report during the Summer Term.
 In addition to this parents and carers are welcome to discuss their child’s progress with us at any time.

 How will staff support my child and how will the curriculum be matched and adapted to my child’s needs?